dotnet/arcade/BlobFeeds/Blob-Feeds-Intro.md

 ### Consumption:

-Consuming a blob feed works the same as consuming any other nuget feed.
-You add a reference to the index.json file to your nuget.config or your restore sources.
+Consuming a blob feed works the same as consuming any other NuGet feed.
+You add a reference to the index.json file to your NuGet.config or your restore sources.
 It is also good practice to provide a way to have your build definition configure this feed via a property so the feed can be controlled while queuing builds.

 ## FAQ